stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

 Considering these consequences with respect to the [blockchain catastrophic failure and recovery guidelines](https://github.com/stacksgov/sips/pull/10), this bug would be categorized as requiring an _immediate_ hard fork to rectify.
-THe network has not yet crashed, but it is in imminent danger of crashing and there is insufficient time to execute a fair, public SIP vote as has been customary for past hard forks.
+The network has not yet crashed, but it is in imminent danger of crashing and there is insufficient time to execute a fair, public SIP vote as has been customary for past hard forks.
 This SIP instead proposes that this hard fork activate at the start of the next reward cycle at the time of this writing.